EventStore/documentation/docs/cloud/automation/terraform.md

 | `token_store`       | `ESC_TOKEN_STORE`      | *Optional*, the location on the local filesystem of the token cache.
 This is shared with the Event Store Cloud CLI.  |

 ### Obtaining the `token`
-Currently this token must be created and displayed with the [EvenStoreDB Cloud CLI][esc cli github] tool.

-The token id displayed in the cloud console is not a valid token.
+You can can use the [cloud console][cloud console tokens]  or the [EvenStoreDB Cloud CLI][esc cli github releases] to obtain a token.

 The command to obtain a token from the [EvenStoreDB Cloud CLI][esc cli github releases] is

 `esc access tokens create --email <email>`

+### Obtaining the `organization_id`
+You can use the [cloud console][cloud console organizations] or the [EvenStoreDB Cloud CLI][esc cli github releases] to find your organization id.

+The command to obtain the organization from the [EvenStoreDB Cloud CLI][esc cli github releases] is

+`esc resources organizations list`

 ## Resources